AnikaLegal/infra/bookstack/README.md

 Error logs are written to `/var/www/bookstack/storage/logs/laravel.log`

+Database backups are handled in the `backups` folder at the root of this repo.

 ## Config

 Config is stored at `/var/www/bookstack/.env`.
 You need to ensure the following config is set manually: